Results That Speak

 How long does SEO take to work?

 Honest answer: 3-6 months to see meaningful traction.
-You might get lucky sooner, but anyone promising page one in 30 days is lying.
+Ahrefs found that only 5.7% of pages rank in the top 10 within a year of publication.
+Anyone promising page one in 30 days is lying.
 SEO compounds — month 6 is way better than month 3, and month 12 makes month 6 look like a trial run.

 Do I need to hire an SEO agency?